Detecting and correcting the loss of independence in nonlinear conjugate gradient: Conjugate gradient

-Methods reviewed in this paper are among techniques that are generally referred to as ``first-order algorithms'', because they use only the first derivative information of the function in each iteration.
-Due to the successful theory of NYCG and Nesterov techniques, first-order algorithms have attracted many researchers during the last decade and have been extended to solving different classes of problems.
-Nesterov in \cite{nesterov2005} propsed a variation of his earlier algorithms for minimizing a nonsmooth function.
-In addition to nonsmooth optimization, Nesterov algorithm has been adapted for constrained problems with simple enough feasible regions so that a projection on these sets can be easily computed.
-One may refer to \cite{tseng2008} and references therein for a more elaborated discussion on different adaptations of Nesterov's algorithm.
-The focus of this paper, however, is more on CG algorithm and not on first-order techniques in general.
+Methods reviewed in this paper are among techniques that are generally referred to as ``first-order algorithms'' because they use only the first derivative information of the function in each iteration.
+Due to the successful theory developed first by Nemirovsky and Yudin and extended by Nesterov, first-order algorithms have attracted many researchers during the last decade and have been extended to solving different classes of problems.
+Nesterov in \cite{nesterov2005} proposed a variation of his earlier algorithms for minimizing a nonsmooth function.
+In addition to nonsmooth optimization, Nesterov's algorithm has been adapted for constrained problems with simple enough feasible regions so that a projection on these sets can be easily computed.
+One may refer to \cite{tseng2008} and references therein for a more in-depth discussion of different adaptations of Nesterov's algorithm.
+The focus of this paper, however, is more on the CG algorithm and not on first-order techniques in general.

-We now provide further background on conjugate gradient.
-The original linear CG has the following form:
+Hestenes and Stiefel's original linear CG has the following form:

-In the above equations $\r^j$ is $\nabla f(x)=A\x^j-\b$ and $\d^0=-\r^0$.
+In the above equations $\r^j$ is $\nabla f(\x)=A\x^j-\b$ and $\d^0=-\r^0$.
 It is possible to show that the number of iterations in linear CG is bounded by the dimension of the problem, $n$.
 For more details on linear CG, one may refer to \cite{golubvanloanbook} or \cite{nocedalwrightbook}.

 Nonlinear CG was proposed by Fletcher and Reeves \cite{fletcherreevescg} as an adaptation of the above algorithm for minimizing a general nonlinear function.
 The general form of this algorithm is as follows: